aishwarya-an/Front-End-Nanodegree-Projects/Neighbourhood-Map/README.md

 #Neighbourhood Map Project

-This is a single page application featuring a number of hospitals in Bangalore, India.
+This is a single page application displaying a map featuring a number of hospitals in Bangalore, India.
 This application offers functionality such as displaying map markers to identify the locations, a search function to easily discover the location and a listview to support simple browsing of all locations.

 ## Implementation